More than 58% of online users are active on

 Using Facebook Live allows for your recordings to be saved

-to your Facebook page afterwards for continued views.
+to your Facebook page afterward for continued views.
 This is a great option

 for when you have quick updates or want to share breaking news.